Globals

 setTimeout

 The native setTimeout(fn, ms)is exposed unchanged.
-Useful for small delays inside a script — for example, waiting a few hundred milliseconds between two fetches in a Before All script.
+Useful for small delays inside a script, for example waiting a few hundred milliseconds between two fetches in a Before All script.
 Remember that the whole script still has a 30-second budget, so long delays will push you into a timeout.

 Top-Level await